P3ppe01/demo_0323/bengio.md

+#TA 2018 winner: Bengo Yoshua

 Bio di un Turing award

-Yoshua Bengio OC FRS FRSC è uno scienziato informatico canadese, noto soprattutto per il suo lavoro sulle reti neurali artificiali e sul deep learning.
+**Yoshua Bengio** OC FRS FRSC è uno scienziato informatico canadese, noto soprattutto per il suo lavoro sulle reti neurali artificiali e sul deep learning.

 Yoshua Bengio is a Professor at the University of Montreal, and the Scientific Director of both Mila (Quebec’s Artificial Intelligence Institute) and IVADO (the Institute for Data Valorization).
 He is Co-director (with Yann LeCun) of CIFAR’s Learning in Machines and Brains program.
 Bengio received a Bachelor’s degree in electrical engineering, a Master’s degree in computer science and a Doctoral degree in computer science from McGill University.